Singular perturbation results for linear partial differential-algebraic equations of hyperbolic type: Numerical Validation

 \section{Numerical Validation}

 This final section is devoted to the numerical confirmation of the convergence results of Section~\ref{sect:expansion}, including the differences in the approximation orders in the finite- and infinite-dimensional setting.
-For this, we consider the propagation of gas in a single pipe of unit length as already discussed in Section~\ref{sect:PDAE:example}.
+For this, we consider the propagation of gas in a single pipe of unit length, cf.~Section~\ref{sect:PDAE:example} Example~3.
 The associated PDE in its strong form is given by

 Moreover, the pressure~$p$ satisfies homogeneous Dirichlet boundary conditions.
 In the corresponding weak formulation, these boundary conditions are included explicitly in form of a constraint.
 With the trace operator denoted by~$\B$, $\A:=0$, and~$\D:=\id$, this then leads to the PDAE~\eqref{eq:PDAE:eps} with vanishing right-hand sides.
 In this particular case, the associated Lagrange multiplier~$\lambda$ equals the trace of the mass flux~$m$ (if $m$ is sufficiently smooth).